 The Committee shall undertake an annual evaluation assessing its performance, which evaluation shall be reported to the Board of Directors.
 The Committee shall periodically evaluate the adequacy of this Charter and recommend changes to the Board Nominating and Governance Committee for approval by the Board of Directors.

 The following shall be the common recurring duties and responsibilities of the Committee in carrying out its oversight functions.
 These duties and responsibilities are set forth below as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent permitted by applicable law or listing standard.

 - Annually, the Committee shall select and employ the Corporation’s independent auditor, subject to stockholder ratification of the selection, if such ratification is required or sought.
 The Committee shall fulfill the oversight responsibility of the Board of Directors with respect to the independent auditor’s audit of the books and accounts of the Corporation and its subsidiaries for the fiscal year for which it is appointed.

-- The Committee, or a subcommittee to which the Committee shall have delegated its authority for this purpose, shall approve the provision of all auditing and nonaudit services by the independent auditor to the Corporation and its subsidiaries in advance of the provision of those services and shall also approve the fees and terms of all non-audit services provided by the independent auditor.
+- The Committee, or a subcommittee to which the Committee shall have delegated its authority for this purpose, shall approve the provision of all audit and nonaudit services by the independent auditor to the Corporation and its subsidiaries, including the fees associated therewith, in advance of the provision of those services.

-- In connection with the Committee's approval of non-audit services, the Committee shall consider whether the independent auditor's performance of any non-audit services is compatible with the external auditor's independence.
+- In connection with the Committee’s approval of non-audit services, the Committee shall consider whether the independent auditor’s performance of any non-audit services is compatible with the independent auditor’s independence.